 Not only does this require just five simple ingredients, but it’s also quite easy and quick to prepare (especially if you have an apple peeler/corer/slicer thingy).

-OPTIONAL: 1 to 2 tsp. raw honey (or raw agave nectar if you want to keep it vegan)
+Optional: 1 to 2 tsp. raw agave nectar

 In a food processor, pulse the sunflower seeds and 1 cup of the raisins until finely ground.
 I have a cheap food processor, so this took quite some time.
 Optionally, add 1 to 2 teaspoons of raw honey or raw agave nectar to help the mixture stick together a bit more, and pulse a few more times.

 Original recipe says to press two-thirds of the dough into the bottom of a pie pan, reserving the last third for the topping.
 I only used about half of the mixture, if that.
 It seemed to make more than I needed.